Cleveland Clinic logo

 How is locked-in syndrome treated?

-There is no cure or specific treatments for locked-in syndrome other than treating the cause and preventing further complications, if possible.
+There’s no cure or specific treatment for locked-in syndrome other than treating the cause and preventing further complications.

-Management of locked-in syndrome includes supportive therapy and communication training.
+Management includes supportive therapy and communication training.
+Intensive rehabilitation may help you recover some movement function.

 Supportive therapy

 Supportive therapy for breathing and feeding is very important, especially early on.
-People with locked-in syndrome (LiS) often need an artificial aid for breathing and will have a tracheotomy (a tube going in their airway through a small hole in their throat).
+You’ll likely need an artificial aid for breathing and a tracheostomy (a tube going in your airway through a small hole in your throat).

-Because eating and drinking using your mouth isn’t safe with LiS, people with LiS usually have a small tube inserted in their stomach called a gastrostomy tube (G-tube) to receive food and water.
+Eating and drinking using your mouth isn’t safe with LiS.
+So, you may have a small tube inserted in your stomach called a gastrostomy tube to get food and water.

 Other supportive therapies include:

-• Preventing complications due to immobilization, such as pneumonia, urinary tract infections (UTIs) and thrombosis.
+• Preventing complications due to immobilization, like pneumonia, UTIs and deep vein thrombosis

 Communication training